Khalid-Elkhidir/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c: Print text using printf
 6-size.c: Prints sizes of various types in the current computer.
 100-intel: Generates assembly code in intel syntax.
+101-quote.c: Write to std output without using printf or puts.